 4. Protein-Packed Bars

-If you’re hungry in-between meals and you’re looking for a healthy snack that won’t spike your blood sugar, Jenny Craig offers a variety of great-tasting bars that are protein-packed and contain 5 grams of fiber.
+If you’re hungry in-between meals and you’re looking for a healthy snack that is weight loss-friendly, Jenny Craig offers a variety of great-tasting bars that are protein-packed and contain 5 grams of fiber.
 Choose from Chocolate Peanut Butter, Chocolate Fudge Brownie or our Sweet and Salty Peanut Bar.

 If you don’t have Type 1 or Type 2 diabetes, try Jenny Craig’s revolutionary Recharge Bar, specifically designed to help keep your blood sugar levels stable and help increase fat burn on Rapid Results Max, so you can eat it while fasting.